io7lab/IO7FuPython/README.md

-# IO7 Foundataion fro Micropython
+# IO7 Foundataion for Micropython

 This consists of two modules. the ComMgr and the IO7FuPython.